sakawasser/sakablog/docs/about.md

 permalink: /about/
 ---

-I am too lazy to edit that.
+I am too lazy to edit this.
+And you are too curious.